bencevans/node-oyster/README.md

 # node-oyster

-**Module defunct as the Oyster site has now been replaced by https://contactless.tfl.gov.uk/**
+**Module defunct as the Oyster site has now been replaced by https://contactless.tfl.gov.uk/.
+You may be interested in the [contactless-tfl](https://github.com/bencevans/contactless-tfl) module.**

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)